Legal Blog post by Partner Matt Casey

 This article originally appeared in July 2015 on the Casey & Devoti website.

-Matt Casey is a partner with Casey & Devoti, a St. Louis-based personal injury law firm.
+Matt Casey is a partner with Casey Devoti & Brockland, a St. Louis-based personal injury law firm.
 Matt handles a variety of personal injury cases with a special emphasis on medical malpractice and birth injuries.